D3rp1na/D3rp1na/README.md

 Attack/Defense: Strategies and post-mortems.

 📝 DevLog: Notes on what I am currently building or breaking.

-⚡ Quick Stats
+  Porting ovr CTF writeups

 "The only way to truly learn is to break it, fix it, and explain it to someone else."

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) <br>